-Poombarai village is a remote agrarian area outside of Kodaikanal.
-Most people work in the fields, and many of the people at Poombarai are day laborers picking up piece work when they can.
+Mannavanur village is an agrarian area outside of Kodaikanal.
+Most people work in the fields, and many of the people at Mannavanur are day laborers picking up piece work when they can.
 The village has a strongly Hindu culture, and our center is next to a Hindu temple, in a valley surrounded with terraced gardens and agricultural fields.
 The village is very poor, and a high incidence of spousal abuse (husbands that advocate suicide for their wives) exists.
-The WEP has served as a refuge for many of these women who sought help.
-Learning to sew and produce marketable products has given new life and hope to these women as they seek to bring value to their lives.
-Located on the second floor of a small center accessed by very steep stairs (more like a ladder), this WEP provides a place for 20 women to learn skills to become productive wage earners.
-While learning a vocation at the center, their children often attend the day care center on the lower floor.
+The WEP has serves as a refuge for many of these women who seek help.
+Learning to sew and produce marketable products gives new life and hope to these women as they seek to bring value to their lives.
+This program is housed in a building owned by a local charity group.
+While learning a vocation at the center, their children often attend the nearby Mannavanur Day Care Center.

 R Murugeswari was one of the women who participated in the WEP.
-She now works for Bethania Kids directing their special school.
-Murugeswari has become an integral part of the staff and now serves God’s children at the Poombarai Special school.
+She now works for Bethania Kids directing a special needs program.
+Murugeswari has become an integral part of the staff and now serves God’s differently-abled children in the village of Poombarai.

 Bethania Kids Poombarai Women’s Empowerment Program started as an offshoot of the Mabel’s Care Center WEP in 2002.
-Over the years, the program has matured, and the Poombarai Care Centre now offers the WEP and a Special School for differently-abled children.
+Over the years, the program matured, and the WEP is now located in Mannavanur.

-- Churches or individuals can make gifts to cover the monthly or annual expenses of the WEP at Poombarai Care Centre, which is economically run.
+- Churches or individuals can make gifts to cover the monthly or annual expenses of the WEP in Maanavanur, which is economically run.

 Hold the Hand of a Child in Need